SAP/node-hdb/README.md

 });
 ```

 If your SQL statement is a join with overlapping column names, you may want to get separate objects for each table per row.
-This is possible if you set option `nestTables` to true.
+This is possible if you set option `nestTables` to TRUE:

 ```js
 var command = 'select top 1 * from t1 join t2 on t1.id = t2.id';